marc2332/bliss/doc/docs/dev_data_subscribing.md

 Currently  0d and and 1d data is directly kept in redis and published through _channels_ (`node.type == "channel"`).
-For each new _channel_  a corresponding hdf5 dataset is created and filled with data emitted on a `"NEW_DATA_IN_CHANNEL"` event.
+For each new _channel_  a corresponding hdf5 dataset is created and filled with data emitted on a `"NEW_DATA"` event.

 2d data (e.g. lima images) is not saved in redis itself, but can be retrieved through references (method `get_image` of class `LimaDataView`).
 However, for this example we do not want to deal with the 2d data itself but only resolve the final saving destination.